As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

 Exercise, exercise, exercise

-Another option, work in a quick training session.
+Another option is to work in a quick training session.
 Training is both physically and mentally taxing for your dog.

 To determine how much exercise your dog needs, consider her age, breed, and overall health.